kromond/AnimToTextureHelpers/README.md

 These are offered as a demonstration or example only, no support or guarantee is offered.
 It’s likely these would need modification for your use case.

+NOTE: Clone the repo or download the files individually.
+A user has noted that when using the "download zip" feature, the binary files get corrupted and won't be recognized in UE.

 A video on these can be found here: https://youtu.be/vrlFozqB0jA